• Skip to primary navigation

 • Save time in the kitchen: Read the instructions thoroughly, then gather and prep all your ingredients before cooking!
 Learn Prepping Tips.

-• Prepare the Vegetables: Peel and thinly slice the turnip, beet, red cabbage, carrots, red onion, and jalapeños.
-Then, smash the garlic cloves.
+• Prepare the Vegetables: Peel and thinly slice the turnip, beet, red cabbage, carrots, red onion, and jalapeños using a sharp knife or mandoline.
+Smash the garlic cloves.

-• Layer the Vegetables in the Jar: Toss welland place all the sliced vegetables, jalapeños, and garlic into a large jar or several smaller jars.
+• Layer the Vegetables - Toss all sliced vegetables, jalapeños, and garlic together, then pack them tightly into a large mason jar or divide between smaller jars.

-• Make the Pickling Liquid: In a mixing bowl, combine the white vinegar, orange juice, lemon juice, kosher salt, and honey.
-Then, stir well until the salt and honey are fully dissolved.
+• Make the Brine: In a mixing bowl, combine white vinegar, apple cider vinegar, orange juice, lemon juice, kosher salt, and honey.
+Stir until salt and honey are fully dissolved.

-• Seal and Store: Finally, seal the jar(s) and refrigerate.
-Allow the pickles to sit in the fridge for at least 24 hours to develop flavor.
-For best results, let them pickle for 2-3 days before serving.
+• Seal and Store - Seal the jar(s) and refrigerate for at least 24 hours before eating.
+For best flavor, let the vegetables pickle for 2–3 days.

 Video